Skip to main content

 Sept.
 25, 2024 | 8:30 a.m. – 4 p.m.

-Writing forest management plans and managing forests for maple syrup production presents its own unique challenges.
+Writing forest management plans and managing forests for maple syrup production presents its unique challenges.
 The sentiment that you “don’t cut sugar maple” could use some critical thinking and review.
-In this workshop, we will review maple syrup production generally, state and federal policies regarding sugarbush management, and timber marking for sugar maple stand improvement.
+In this workshop, we will explore maple syrup production, state and federal policies regarding sugarbush management, and timber marking for sugar maple stand improvement.

 Registration opens soon.